 Areas of Specialization: Translation studies, contemporary French literature, cinema studies, linguistics.

-Chris is a first-year student in the French program.
-His specialization is Translation Studies, and he is particularly interested in French literature of the 20th and 21st centuries.
+Chris is a second-year student in the French program.
+His is specializing in Translation Studies, as well as being particularly interested in French literature of the 20th and 21st centuries.
 Chris is also participating in the Film Studies Certificate program.
-His translations include work by Frédéric Beigbeder (Undergraduate Honours Thesis), Éric Chevillard (Masters Thesis), Pierre MacOrlan (Brooklyn Rail) and Raymond Queneau (New Directions) and Olivier Salon (Words Without Borders).
+His translations include work by Frédéric Beigbeder (Undergraduate Honours Thesis), Éric Chevillard (Masters Thesis), Pierre MacOrlan (Brooklyn Rail), Raymond Queneau (New Directions) and Olivier Salon (Words Without Borders).
 He is currently on exchange, studying at Paris-Sorbonne as well as teaching at Paris X Nanterre - IUT St Cloud Métiers du livre.

 Deirdre Ellen Cutting

 B.A., French and Psychology, St. John Fisher College